SraBeland/Test1-D/README.md

 ## Multi-Instance Support

-This application supports multiple instances running simultaneously:
+MiniWebPlayer supports multiple instances running simultaneously:

-- **Same Computer**: You can run multiple copies of the app, each with its own window settings
+- **Same Computer**: You can run multiple copies of MiniWebPlayer, each with its own window settings
 - **Different Computers**: Each installation gets a unique GUID, so settings don't conflict
 - **Local Storage**: All instances store data in the local `database.json` file
 - **Portable**: The entire application and its data can be moved between systems